 Walkthrough: Displaying Text in a Text Box in a Worksheet Using a Button

-This walkthrough shows the basics of using buttons and text boxes on Microsoft Office Excel 2003 worksheets, and how to create Excel projects using Microsoft Visual Studio 2005 Tools for the Microsoft Office System.
+This walkthrough shows the basics of using buttons and text boxes on Microsoft Office Excel worksheets, and how to create Excel projects using Office development tools in Visual Studio.
 To see the result as a completed sample, see the Excel Controls Sample at Office Development Samples and Walkthroughs.

 During this walkthrough, you will learn how to:

 Populate a text box when a button is clicked.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Customizing Development Settings in Visual Studio.

 You need the following components to complete this walkthrough:

 An edition of Visual Studio 2013 that includes the Microsoft Office developer tools.
 For more information, see Configuring a Computer to Develop Office Solutions.

 Excel 2013 or Excel 2010.

 In this step, you will create an Excel Workbook project using Visual Studio.